GitYesm/GitYesm.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently an artificial intelligence worker
+I am currently an artificial intelligence worker.

 I graduated from Shandong Technology and Business University with a bachelor's degree.
 I graduated with a master's degree from Qilu University of Technology (Shandong Academy of Sciences), supervised by [Li Ye](http://jsxb.scsc.cn/introlist_74/403.html), and I am also a member of the voice information team at the Shandong Computer Center.